USGA Course Ratings

 Finally, be aware of the ground conditions.
 The course will change with the weather and play very differently when wet or dry.

 Hole #1 is an easy par 5 that a longer hitter can reach in two.
 It is straight away with trees guarding both sides of the fairway.
-A bunker near the top of the hill on the right could catch a fade off the tee.
+A bunker near the top of the hill on the right and left could catch a fade or draw off the tee.
 The green is guarded in the front both left and right by bunkers.
 The putting surface is large and putts will tend to break towards the fairway.
-A row of trees guard the back of the green and could cause problems if you are long and or left.

 The second hole is the hardest on the course.
 It looks harmless from the tee, but if you miss your tee shot left or right there’s only a slim chance of being on in two.
 Drives tend to bounce right in the fairway.
 The green is elevated and very narrow in depth making it very difficult to hold even with your best approach shot.
 Don’t worry if you come up short half way up the hill.
 This will give you your best chance at getting a par.
 If you are long you will have a very difficult chip back onto the green.